SashiDo/sashido-nextjs-boilerplate/README.md

 # ТУК ИМА IMG NEXT.JS LOGO + SASHIDO LOGO

-## A flying start for your Next.Js Sashido project!
+## A flying start for your Next.js SashiDo project!

-So, you're a React and Next.Js fan.
+So, you're a React and [Next.js](https://nextjs.org/) fan.
 Awesome, so are we!
-You may have already developed your Next.Js application and wondering how to mak it work with your SashiDo App.
+You may have already developed your Next.js application and wondering how to make it work with your SashiDo App.
 No worries, this repo aims to ease the process for you.
-Clone the repo, push it to your SashiDo application GitHub and add the React code.
-Simple as that.
+Clone the repo, add the Next.js code and push it to your SashiDo application GitHub repository.
+Simple as that!

 ## What is this

- - **SashiDo.io** is a fully-managed serverless API development platform with with scalable NodeJS Rest & GraphQL API, easy to use CMS, CRUD, Object and File storage, built-in CDN, User Management, Relations, Push Notifications, System Emails, Cloud functions & Jobs, Real-time messages, and more out of the box.
+ - **SashiDo.io** is a fully-managed serverless API development platform with scalable NodeJS Rest & GraphQL API, easy to use CMS, CRUD, Object and File storage, built-in CDN, User Management, Relations, Push Notifications, System Emails, Cloud functions & Jobs, Real-time messages, and more out of the box.

  - **Next.js** is a great JavaScript framework that lets you easily build a complete web application with React and server-side rendering.

 ## Structure

-We've kept the basic Parse Specific structure, with default entry point for Cloud Code at `./cloud/main.js`.
+We've kept the basic Parse Specific structure, with a default entry point for Cloud Code at `./cloud/main.js`.

-All Next.JS code for yor app should be placed at the `./src` folder.
+All Next.js code for your app should be placed at the `./src` folder.

 Additional details about how SashiDo works with Cloud Code, you may find in our [docs](https://blog.sashido.io/tag/cloud-code/).

 ## How this works

-`cloud/app.js`contains all logic for handling the next.JS
+The logic for handling the Next.js is contained in `cloud/app.js`.

 ```
 const next = require("next");